 417702007 – Disorder due to Venezuelan equine encephalitis virus

-- West Nile virus (WNV) encephalitis (see WNV, viral encephalitides) – There is widespread distribution in the continental United States, and it is the most common arboviral infection in the United States.
-The majority of cases occur in late summer through fall.
+- West Nile virus (WNV) encephalitis (see WNV, viral encephalitides) – The most common arboviral infection in the United States, with widespread distribution in the continental United States.
+Most cases occur in late summer through fall.
 Neuroinvasive WNV can present as encephalitis, meningitis, flaccid paralysis, or a mixed pattern.

-- St. Louis encephalitis (SLE) – Elderly patients are more prone to symptomatic infections.
-Prior to the onset of neurologic symptoms, patients experience fever, generalized malaise, and myalgias.
-Some have patients have dysuria, hematuria, or sterile pyuria.
+- St. Louis encephalitis (SLE) – Prior to the onset of neurologic symptoms, patients experience fever, generalized malaise, and myalgias.
+Some patients have dysuria, hematuria, or sterile pyuria.
 Neurologic manifestations include meningitis and encephalitis.
 Patients may present with myoclonus, tremors, opsoclonus, ataxia, or nystagmus.
-Cerebrospinal fluid (CSF) studies show lymphocytic pleocytosis, and magnetic resonance imaging (MRI) findings are nonspecific, although MRI may show T2 signal intensity in the substantia nigra.
+Elderly patients are more prone to symptomatic infections.
+Cerebrospinal fluid (CSF) studies show lymphocytic pleocytosis, and MRI findings are nonspecific, although MRI may show T2 signal intensity in the substantia nigra.

-- Western equine encephalitis (WEE) – Occurs mainly in the western and Midwestern United States and in western Canada.
+- Western equine encephalitis (WEE) – Occurs mainly in the Western and Midwestern United States and Western Canada.
 Human cases of WEE are now exceedingly rare, with only 5 confirmed cases in the last 20 years.
 Focal temporal activity on electroencephalography (EEG) mimicking herpes simplex encephalitis has been reported in patients with WEE.

 - Bacterial meningitis